Boeing loses $1.6 billion on fewer deliveries of airliners and higher costs for Air Force One jets

 The company delivered 105 commercial planes in the quarter, down from 112 a year earlier, as it struggled with problems that slowed production of the 737 Max passenger jet.
 Deliveries of 737s slipped to 70 from 88 in the same period last year, but deliveries of 787 Dreamliners rose.

-CEO David Calhoun said that “despite near-term challenges, we remain on track to meet the financial goals we set for this year and for the long term.”
-He said the company was working to stabilize its supply chain and steadily increase aircraft production rates.
+CEO David Calhoun said the company is still on track to meet long-term financial goals and was working to stabilize its supply chain and steadily increase aircraft production rates.

+In a note to employees, Calhoun said demand for Boeing planes remains strong.
+“That demand will underpin our recovery, but it’s on us to perform,” he said.
+“I have heard those outside our company wondering if we’ve lost a step.
+I view it as quite the opposite.”

 Shares of the company rose about 3% in premarket trading.